 Of course, most of us also come up with a list of New Year’s resolutions.
 These are things we hope to accomplish in the next 12 months.
 There’s the usual self-improvement goals (lose weight, stop smoking, exercise more) and those where we resolve to enjoy life more (take an exotic vacation, learn to ballroom dance, spend more time with family and friends.)
 And we usually start off strong, but unfortunately somewhere around February, our good intentions get lost.

 With the New Year fast approaching, we thought it would be fun to make a “bucket list” of resolutions that are achievable and useful (and may even make a frame-able moment!)
-We’re suggesting 10 things you can easily accomplish before the new year is over and be better prepared to ring in 2020!
+We’re suggesting 10 things you can easily accomplish before the new year is over and be better prepared to ring in the new year!

 10. Deep Clean Your Home